BJWRD/cicd-terraform-aws-jenkins-pipeline/README.md

 # cicd-terraform-aws-jenkins-pipeline
-This project involves the creation of a CICD Jenkins Pipeline which will be deploying a Terraform Architecture, using the following stages - Checkout, Initialisation, Validation, Plan, Approval and Apply.
+This project involves the creation of a CICD Jenkins Pipeline which will be deploying a Terraform Architecture, using the following stages - Checkout, Initialisation, Validation, Plan and Apply.

 In this project we will create: